WSA Art School

 Our long running classes are often booked out long term- but you can express your interest for specific classes at any time to secure your space on the waiting list.

-Please email firstname.lastname@example.org for details and keep your eyes on our website and facebook page.
-Note that term four is an 8 week term.
+Please email firstname.lastname@example.org for details and keep your eyes on our website and Facebook page.
+Note that term one is an 8 week term.